 Fidya and Kaffara is the compensation Muslims pay for not keeping fast in the month of Ramadan.

+Mistakes, failures, not reaching our best; it happens to everyone.
+But as he is just, he is also merciful.
+He puts in place systems for how to deal with our moments of weakness, even in the holiest of times.
 There are certain forms of compensation that Muslims are liable to pay for not fasting - due to various reasons - during the month of Ramadan.
-However, these penalties fall into two very different categories called fidya and kaffara.
+However, these penalties fall into two very different categories called Fidya and Kaffarah.

-Fidya is owed when a Muslim cannot keep a fast due to unavoidable factors such as illness, pregnancy and age.
-This counts as a valid reason for not being able to fast.
-Fidya comprises of a donation to feed someone in need for each day of fasting missed.
-Should a fast be missed due to illness or travel where you are able to make up for it after the month of Ramadan then this should be repaid.
+Fidya is owed when a Muslim cannot keep a fast due to various unavoidable factors.
+Fidya donations comprise of a donation to feed someone in need for each day of fasting missed.
+Should a fast be missed due to illness or travel, where you are able to make up for it after the month of Ramadan, then this should be repaid.

-The daily rate for fidya is currently £6, totalling £180 for the month of Ramadan.
+The daily rate for Fidya is currently £6, totalling £180 for the month of Ramadan 2019.

-The daily rate for kaffara is £360 for each fast missed.
+The daily rate for Kaffara is £360 for each fast missed during Ramadan 2019.

 This payment is enough to cover the cost of feeding 60 people in need or repaying 60 fasts as a forfeit for each fast missed.

 As both Fidya and Kaffarah donations are all in response to specific situations, rather than general obligation, these do not count towards your overall annual Zakat payment.
 Instead, let us see these donations for what they are: generous provision based on the recognition of our own weaknesses offered in mercy and with grace.